-Sullivan University is Kentucky’s largest private college or university, offering higher education for people with higher goals.
+Sullivan University offers career-focused higher education for people with higher goals.
 We’ll help you choose a degree program, on campus or online.
 When you graduate, we’ll assist you in finding career opportunities.

 Sullivan makes a major move to its current main campus at the corner of the Watterson Expressway and Bardstown Road.
 It also changes its name to Sullivan Junior College of Business to better reflect its status as an accredited junior college.

-Sullivan opens its first extension campus on the military base at Ft.
+Sullivan opens its first extension campus on the military post at Ft.
 Knox, KY, serving the military and civilian population in the area.

 Sullivan continues its expansion with the opening of a branch campus in Lexington, KY.